Engineering Industry Overview

 Whilst this hard hat perception has followed the industry there are companies in the sector that are regarded as desired to work for.
 Undoubtedly, this will serve to attract top graduates but this is one aspect the industry can try to improve on (as we will discuss later in the guide).
 Target Jobs surveyed the top engineering and manufacturing companies based on student and graduate’s opinion.
 The top 10 are:

-With so many top engineering companies scattered across the UK, we have listed an example of some of the top companies by major UK city and its surrounding area:
+With so many top engineering companies scattered across the UK, we have listed examples of some of the top companies by major UK cities surrounding areas:

 Birmingham: